jgstew/bigfix-content/dashboards/README.md

 ### Dashboard Ideas:

+- Client Settings Manager
  - Help set client settings with drop downs
+ - Help delete/unset client settings
  - What client settings exist only on a very small number of endpoints, which could be misconfigurations
+ - Detect conflicting policy actions that set client settings (reapplication count? actionscript parsing?)
 - Improved Fixlet Maker Dashboard - something to make content from templates
 - Dashboard to help make parameterized fixlets
 - "Computer Controller" - pick a particular computer from a table, then control it specifically